hudsonm62/hudsonmcnamara.com/content/posts/why-atprotocol-sucks/index.md

 ## Quick Rundown

 Bluesky's ATProtocol is a "[Distributed Social Networking Protocol](https://en.wikipedia.org/wiki/Distributed_Social_Networking_Protocol)" - _Essentially_, it's a way to create a social media platform that is **not controlled by a single entity**.
-This sounds great in theory (as [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) & [Mastodon] as proved), but the ATProtocol in practice has some serious (& seemingly intentional) flaws.
+This sounds great in theory (as [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) & [Mastodon] is proving), but the ATProtocol in practice has some serious _and seemingly intentional_ flaws.

+A lot of people may not agree with me on a technical standpoint, but keep in mind there are more non-technical users than there are technically adept -- Just because it does this cool encryption thing A, or Identity thing B, which other protocols don't do (or at least not in the same way), doesn't mean it's a good idea for the average person and the 'industry' of decentralized social networking at a high level.

+I will be focusing on the **practical** implications of ATProtocol, and why I think it is not a good idea to use it (especially as a replacement for ActivityPub).

-## 1. ATProtocol is NOT Decentralized
+## 1. NOT Decentralized (for the most part)

-Assuming you're familiar with the concept--When you think of a decentralized social media platform, you probably think of something like [Mastodon].
+Assuming you're familiar with the concept--When you think of a decentralized social media platform, you probably think of something like [Mastodon] or [Lemmy](https://join-lemmy.org/).
 In Mastodon, you can run your own server (aka "instance") and connect to other servers, meaning said servers own and moderate their own content, contributing to the larger picture (via ActivityPub).
-This is **true** decentralization - Full control over data and how it's shared across the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
+This is **true** decentralization - Full control over data and how it's shared across the respective protocols [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

 Whilst [ATProtocol allows you to run your own server](https://atproto.com/guides/self-hosting) (called a Personal Data Server in ATP terms), it is **not** decentralized in the same way.
 Right now, you can only connect your PDS to Bluesky's servers, meaning you are still reliant on Bluesky to connect to other servers.
-Any "competitors" currently using the ATProtocol, is largely incompatible with Bluesky itself and the rest of the ecosystem.
+Any "competitors" currently using the ATProtocol, is largely incompatible with Bluesky itself and the rest of the "ecosystem".

-This means that Bluesky can still control the protocol and how it's used, which defeats the purpose entirely.
+This means that Bluesky (and competitors) can still control the protocol and how it's used, which defeats the purpose entirely.

 Perhaps this might change in the future, but as it stands, ATProtocol is not truly decentralized, regardless of what Bluesky claims.